-Logos from the Heart
+Logos of the Heart

 The Essence of the Perfection of Understanding